The Peer Reviewer Becomes the Model Referee

 This was not only author misconduct.
 It was a diagnostic test for the pipeline.
 A human reviewer sees a paper.
 A model reviewer sees a paper plus any hidden instructions embedded in the file.
 If the manuscript is fed to an LLM, the manuscript is no longer inert evidence.
 It can become an adversarial interface.

-The problem echoes hallucinated legal citations.
+The problem echoes hallucinated legal citations and the wider prompt-injection problem.
 In both cases, a model can make the surface of evaluation smoother while weakening the underlying check.
 The danger is that the model can be steered by the document it is supposed to judge.

 The Governance Standard

-A serious peer-review standard should separate four uses: forbidden upload to public tools, permitted language polishing without manuscript leakage, sanctioned review-support systems controlled by the venue, and prohibited delegation of judgment.
+A serious peer-review standard should separate at least five uses: forbidden upload to public tools, permitted language polishing without manuscript leakage, sanctioned review-feedback systems controlled by the venue, editorial screening before review, and prohibited delegation of expert judgment.
+A policy that just says "AI allowed" or "AI banned" is too blunt to govern the actual pipeline.

 First, confidentiality should be the default.
 Unpublished manuscripts may contain ideas, code, data, identities, patient information, trade secrets, or early claims.
-Reviewers should not move them into systems whose retention, training, logging, or access terms they cannot verify.
+Reviewers should not move them into systems whose retention, training, logging, subcontractor access, or security terms they cannot verify.

-Second, AI use should be disclosed to the editor or venue.
-The disclosure should name the tool, purpose, input class, and whether manuscript text was processed.
+Third, AI use should be disclosed to the editor or venue.
+The disclosure should name the tool, purpose, input class, and whether manuscript text, figures, code, reviews, or author responses were processed.

-Sixth, official review-support systems need audit logs.
-The venue should know which manuscript version, model version, prompts, guardrails, and feedback were involved.
+Seventh, official review-support systems need audit trails.
+The venue should know which manuscript version, model version, prompts, guardrails, feedback, reviewer action, and editor decision were involved.
+The site treats this as an AI audit trail requirement, not as a decorative transparency badge.

 What This Changes